16th Guards Rifle Division: Into Western Russia

-In April, the division was shuffled once again, now to the 16th Guards Rifle Corps of 16th Army, remaining in Western Front.
-It would remain in this Army (and its successor 11th Guards Army) for the duration of the war.
-Before the German offensive at Kursk had ended the Bryansk and Western Fronts began an offensive against the northeastern flank of the German-held salient around Oryol on July 12.
+In April, the division was shuffled once again, now to the 16th Guards Rifle Corps of the 16th Army, in the Western Front.
+It would remain in this Army (and its successor, the 11th Guards Army) for the duration of the war.
+Before the German offensive at Kursk had ended, the Bryansk and Western Fronts began an offensive against the northeastern flank of the German-held salient around Oryol on July 12.
 The 11th Guards Army achieved a deep penetration at the boundary between the German 211th and 293rd Infantry Divisions.
 The Army commander, Lieutenant General Ivan Bagramyan, committed his mobile forces in the afternoon and advanced about 10–12 km.
 Army Group Center hurriedly brought up the 5th Panzer Division to mount a counterattack in the evening, which was unsuccessful.

-The next morning 5th Panzer launched a new attack even before sunrise.
-More than half of its tanks and panzergrenadiers attacked over a commanding height and ran into the 16th Guards Corps, which was itself preparing for an attack with strong tank support.
+The next morning, the 5th Panzer launched a new attack before sunrise.
+More than half of its tanks and panzer grenadiers attacked over a commanding height and ran into the 16th Guards Corps, which was itself preparing for an attack with strong tank support.
 The German armor, driving eastward, was blinded by the rising sun and did not see the Soviet tanks and guns until they were at very close range.
-Within a short time the German attack was decimated, with 45 tanks completely destroyed.
-The 16th Guards Corps soon began its own attack which inflicted heavy losses on the 14th Panzergrenadier Regiment.
-For 5th Panzer this became the "blackest day of the entire Russian Campaign."
+Within a short time, the German attack was decimated, with 45 tanks completely destroyed.
+The 16th Guards Corps soon began its own attack, which inflicted heavy losses on the 14th Panzergrenadier Regiment.
+For the 5th Panzer, this became the "blackest day of the entire Russian Campaign."